Directorate-General for Health and Food Safety

 Registries and databases constitute key instruments to increase knowledge on rare diseases and develop clinical research.
 They are the only way to pool data in order to achieve a sufficient sample size for epidemiological research and/or clinical research.
 They are the only way to pool data in order to achieve a sufficient sample size for epidemiological research and/or clinical research as specified in Commission Communication COM (2008) 679/2 to the European Parliament, the Council, the Economic and Social Committee and the Committee of the Regions on Rare diseases: Europe’s challenges , as well as in Council Recommendation, of 8th June 2009, on a European action in the field of rare diseases.

-In January 2011, the Orphanet network listed all the rare diseases registers existing in the European Union, a total of 514 from which 50 having a European dimension and 29 a global dimension.
+The Orphanet network has listed all the rare diseases registers existing in the European Union, a total of 514 from which 50 having a European dimension and 29 a global dimension.